-Massachusetts Personal Injury Lawyers
+Massachusetts Personal Injury Attorneys

-What is Personal Injury?
+What Is Personal Injury?

 Put simply, personal injury is a legal term that refers to an injury to a person.
 In order to have a valid personal injury case, the injury must have been sustained as the result of the negligence or recklessness of another person or a company.
-The most common type of personal injury case involves auto accidents, but they can also include several other types of situations, including:
+The most common type of personal injury case involves auto accidents.

-What Do I Do If I Believe I Have a Personal Injury Case?
+What Do I Do if I Believe I Have a Personal Injury Case?

 The first and most important step is to contact a qualified lawyer.
 Each case is different and only an attorney can help you understand first if you have a case and second if you have a reasonable chance of winning that case.
-Attorney Lynch or Attorney Galas will provide you with a free hour consultation in order to help evaluate your case.
+Attorney Lynch or Galas will provide you with a one- hour consultation in order to help evaluate your case.

 What if I Didn’t Immediately Know I Was Injured?

 One important thing to remember is an injury resulting from an accident will not always be immediately apparent.
 In many cases, injuries don’t show themselves for days or even weeks.
 The good news is that this doesn’t mean you don’t have a case.
 If you’ve sustained an injury due to the negligence of someone else, as long as you can prove that injury was a result of that negligence, you may still be able to bring a case.
 Whenever symptoms do appear, it is important to be evaluated by a physician so that any injuries can be properly diagnosed and treated.
 This will also provide important documentation of your injuries.

 What Personal Injury Damages Am I Entitled to Recover?